Phone or Text | 416.272.3370

-Credentialed parliamentarians are also expected to comply with the Code of Professional Responsibility for Parliamentarians, jointly adopted by AIP and NAP in 2001, and updated in 2020.
+Credentialed parliamentarians are also expected to comply with the Code of Professional Responsibility for Parliamentarians, jointly adopted by AIP and NAP and updated in 2020.
 See also my response to Q6, below: 'What is your approach to parliamentary procedure?'

 Links to these and other organizations can be found on my Resources page.

-The bylaws of many organizations authorize the President or Board to appoint a member to act as parliamentarian at meetings.
+The bylaws of many organizations authorize the president or board to appoint a member to act as parliamentarian at meetings.
 Ideally, this is a member who has some training in parliamentary procedure, and who is respected for their knowledge of the rules.

 Although parliamentarians work with rules of order, experience has taught me that there also needs to be appropriate room for informality and flexibility.
 The key word is 'appropriate', since the level of formality will depend on the type of meeting, the subject matter under discussion and, to an extent, the expectations of the members.